 Phase three: provide the following data for our study participant sheet:

---name of earliest known Duke ancestor
+--your lineage back to your earliest known Duke ancestor

---URL for your tree
+--URL for your tree if you have one

 We will next verify our understanding of your lineage with you.
 The reason we do this for each new participant is because we need to make certain we have the correct information available to the study leadership who may not be able to access your tree online and to ensure we know what you will be adding to our existing work on wikitree.com in the next phase.
+We also want to identify any non-Duke matches you have to other descendants.

 Phase four: add your Duke direct-line lineage to the tree we are building on wikitree.com using these wikitree directions.